 Seasons of sleep-deprivation call for a change in priorities: maintaining your own health is at the top of the list!
 Look for opportunities to sleep and care for yourself so that you can be strong to care for the ones who need you.

 God cares about us when we’re up at night, loving and serving our children.
+He is strong when we are weak!
 Let’s discover the surprising ways He’ll strengthen and help us during the day.

 (This post originally appeared on Sonlight.com!)